ripienaar/gdash/README.md

 Creating Dashboards?
 --------------------

+You can have multiple top level categories of dashboard.
+Just create directories in the _templatedir_ for each top level category.

-Simply create a sub directory with a short name for your new dashboard under the _templatedir_.
+In each top level category create a sub directory with a short name for each new dashboard.

-You need a file called _dash.yaml_ in there, here is a sample:
+You need a file called _dash.yaml_ for each dashboard, here is a sample:

     :name: Email Metrics
     :description: Hourly metrics for the email system